 If you would like more information on Congressional Internships—please contact our office.

-The application portal is currently CLOSED.
+The application portal is currently OPEN.
+Please use the form below to apply.
 Applications are accepted during the following dates:

 - Spring interns (January – May placement) may apply starting on October 25th.
 Deadline to apply is December 6th.

-Applications are only considered if the applicant submits an online application, and sends a writing sample and resume to AZ07Internships@mail.house.gov by the deadline indicated above.
+Applications are only considered if the applicant submits an online application (see form below), and sends a writing sample and resume to AZ07Internships@mail.house.gov by the deadline indicated above.

 If you are interested in learning more about the internship program, you may call either office and ask to speak to the internship coordinator.